nikaafsharr/MEng-Project/README.md

 # MEng-Project

-This is the Homework branck
+This is where the homework is uploaded.
+Each folder is a different homework relating to working with oxDNA.